 Visual Basic VB6 (Example) – Omron PLC Host Link Protocol

-Now let’s look at an example of reading the first 10 words from the DM area of an Omron PLC.
+Now let’s look at an example of reading the first ten words from the DM area of an Omron PLC.

 The first step is the design the form.
 You can see that we have our ten DM area words set out to populate with values.
 We also have a T$ for transmitting.
 This will show what we are sending to the PLC.
 The RXD$ will show what the response will be from the PLC.

 The MSComm is used to communicate through the serial ports of the computer.
 The following are the settings for the communication port.